mesosphere-backup/gists/stateful_primitives/clusterwide_resources.md

-# Introduce the concept of *clusterwide ressources*.
+# Introduce the concept of *clusterwide resources*.
 *Note: As of right now this document is only meant to describe the problem to to be solved and gather requirements, not to design potential solutions*

 #Proposal